dmshvetsov/otp/README.md

 - [ ] convert timestamp in the option name to date in format `08SEP2023`
 - [ ] maybe it is better to use u128 for supply_amount for option tokens on creation
 - [ ] freeze collaterized asset on the option issuer account instead of transfer it to resource account address
+- [ ] extract option object and related fun to separate module european option
+- [ ] take into account Pyth price confidence and/or price EMA
+- [ ] round strike and premium to USD cents